farfetch-chat-rd/farfetch-chat-rd.github.io/content/english/demonstrations/_index.md

 The videos shown below showcase the system as is.

 #### Support for beauty products
-FARFETCH Chat R&D aims to support the user journey as if they were physically browsing a store, only with access to the FARFETCH product catalogue.
+FARFETCH Chat R&D aims to support the user journey as if they were physically visiting a store, only with access to the FARFETCH product catalogue.
 The FARFETCH product catalogue recently included beauty products, ranging from perfumes, to tanning and hydration serums.
-In these videos, we showcase the chatbot's ability to retrieve meaningful beauty products, given the user's intents.
+In these videos, we showcase the AI agent ability to retrieve meaningful beauty products, given the user's intents.
 [![Watch the video](https://img.youtube.com/vi/YO8viaxP5_Y/maxresdefault.jpg)](https://youtu.be/YO8viaxP5_Y)
 [![Watch the video](https://img.youtube.com/vi/Ub0ZjrPzk6k/maxresdefault.jpg)](https://youtu.be/Ub0ZjrPzk6k)
 [![Watch the video](https://img.youtube.com/vi/QOOqGOry1TA/maxresdefault.jpg)](https://youtu.be/QOOqGOry1TA)

 #### Product disambiguation
-It is often the case that when someone wants to buy new clothes, they have some questions:
-- What category am I looking for?
-A shirt?
-A dress?
-Denim jeans?
-- What brand do I want to buy?
-Ralph Lauren?
-Dolce&Gabbana?
+We are aware of how natural conversation is when purchasing fashionable apparel.
+There may be a few inquiries pertaining to a variety of aspects of the clothing under consideration or regarding the store visit.

 It only makes sense the chatbot employs counter measures to guide its users towards the products they are interested in.
 This video shows an example where disambiguation is triggered in the presence of a product information specific question.
 [![Watch the video](https://img.youtube.com/vi/AWTepjzMBNA/maxresdefault.jpg)](https://youtu.be/AWTepjzMBNA)

 #### Product information for measurements and materials
 One of the more general features driving this conversational recommender is the capability to answer questions regarding a product's attributes.
-This video presents such user questions , regarding a product's material composition and measurements for a given size.
+This video presents such user questions, regarding a product's material composition and measurements for a given size.
 [![Watch the video](https://img.youtube.com/vi/3oIAQ4DbEQM/maxresdefault.jpg)](https://youtu.be/3oIAQ4DbEQM)

 #### Product search with attribute manipulation
-Of course, the chatbot wouldn't be a recommender system with recommendations.
+Of course, the conversational agent wouldn't be a recommender system with recommendations.
 It is capable of performing product search on the FARFETCH catalogue and parse user requests as they further refine the search process.
 Finding the best suited products for each and every customer demand is a top priority in FARFETCH Chat R&D.
 [![Watch the video](https://img.youtube.com/vi/Tox9LYoGxwM/maxresdefault.jpg)](https://youtu.be/Tox9LYoGxwM)

 #### Visual search